jfo/blog/source/posts/sild-implementing-some-built-in-functions.md

 them around.

-I'm going to implement the 7 most basic operations in lisp, as per Paul Graham's essay "the roots of lisp".
+I'm going to implement the 7 most basic operations in lisp, as per Paul Graham's essay ["The Roots of Lisp"](http://www.paulgraham.com/rootsoflisp.html).
 I recommend reading that, it is very thorough in describing these functions.

 One function can operate on anyting at all: